frederic-perez/AmE-dictionary/data/dictionary.md

 __how’s life (treating you)?__ _idiom_ How are you?
 How is everything in your life?
 (Said as an informal greeting.)
 __however much__ _idiom_ No matter how much.
 __howl__ _v_ :two::hammer:
+__Hoyle__ _n_ [:scroll: After Edmond Hoyle, British writer on games.]
+A reference book of rules for card games and other indoor games.
 __hub__ _n_ _The wagon’s wheels sank to the hubs._
 __hubbub__ _n_ :four::hammer:
 __hubby__ _n_ _informal_ :two: Husband.